-The safety of students and staff is Hodge Elementary School's primary concern.
+The safety of students and staff is Paramount Elementary School's primary concern.
 The school's disaster preparedness plan includes steps for ensuring student and staff safety during a disaster.
 Fire and disaster drills are conducted on a regular basis throughout the school year.
-Additionally, each year our school joins the Great ShakeOut, in which district-wide we complete an earthquake drill, which includes an entire school evacuation.
-A storage bin located at the school contains water and other emergency supplies for use during a disaster.
+Annually, the school practices a complete earthquake drill, which includes an entire school evacuation.
+A storage bin located at the school contains food, water, and other supplies for use during a disaster.
 All visitors must sign in at the front office, wear identification tags while on the school grounds and sign out upon departure.
-Staff and administration supervise student interaction and recess during the school day.
-Lunch hour/noon aides are on duty during lunch and at dismissal to support the safety of all our students.
-Teachers, staff, and administrators are trained and practice emergency preparedness and lock-down procedures that can secure the entire campus in an emergency.
+Certificated staff and administration are on duty during recess and before school, and noon supervisors are on duty during lunch and at dismissal to ensure the safety of all our students.
+Teachers, staff, and administrators are trained and practice lock down procedures that can secure the entire campus in an emergency.

-A Comprehensive School Safety Plan was developed by the Safe School Committee in order to comply with Senate Bill 187 of 1997.
+A Comprehensive School Safety Plan was developed and approved on January 18, 2022 by the Safe School Committee in order to comply with Senate Bill 187 of 1997.
 The plan provides students and staff a means to ensure a safe and orderly learning environment.
-Key elements of the Comprehensive School Safety Plan include the following: monthly facility safety inspections; child abuse reporting procedures; teacher notification of dangerous pupils procedures; disaster response procedures; procedures for safe entering to, and exiting from, school; sexual harassment policy; suspension and expulsion policies; dress code; and discipline policies.
-The Safe School Committee evaluates the plan annually in the fall and updates the plan as needed.
+Key elements of the Comprehensive School Safety Plan include the following: monthly facility safety inspections, child abuse reporting procedures, teacher notification of dangerous pupils procedures, disaster response procedures, procedures for safe entering and exiting from school, sexual harassment policy, suspension and expulsion policies, dress code, and discipline policies.
+The Safe School Committee evaluates the plan annually in the Spring and updates the plan as needed.